kumu/docs/overview/billing.md

 #### Enterprise billing

 If you're using the [Enterprise version of Kumu](/overview/accounts-and-plans.html#enterprise-version), you'll be billed according to how many users you have, instead of how many projects you have.
 Enterprise customers are billed annually, and seats are sold in packs of 5 users.

-## Prorated charges

-When your bill is increased or decreased during a billing cycle, Kumu's billing system **prorates** the final charge based on the amount of time left in your cycle.

-#### Monthly prorating
-When you [create](/getting-started/first-steps.html#create-your-first-project) a private project, our billing system follows these steps:

-1. It calculates the remaining time in your billing cycle (down to the second)
-1. It prorates the cost of your private project, based on the remaining time in your cycle
-1. It adds the prorated cost onto your next monthly bill ????

-When you [delete](/faq/how-do-i-delete-a-project.html) or [archive](/guides/archiving-projects.html) private projects, our billing system follows these steps:

-1. It calculates the remaining time in your billing cycle (down to the second)
-1. It prorates a refund on your private project, based on the remaining time in your cycle
-1. It subtracts that refund from your next monthly bill.

-Note that if your monthly bill is a negative amount after subtracting the refund, you won't receive money back—rather, your account will receive a credit, and it will use that credit to pay for future bills.

-For example, if you had three private personal projects, and cancelled two of them one second after your billing cycle started, your next bill would be -$9.00, or nine dollars minus eighteen dollars.
-Your account would receive a $9 credit, and it would use that credit to pay for the following month's bill.

-#### Annual prorating

-Annual prorating works almost exactly the same as monthly prorating—it is only different in two ways:

-1. Creating, deleting, and archiving projects does not affect your bill.
-To increase/decrease your bill, you can [adjust your private project limit](#annual-billing).
-1. Kumu will not wait until your next billing cycle to charge for an increased private project limit.
-Instead, it will charge a prorated amount to the credit card on file immediately after you increase your limit.
-If you need to pay by invoice instead of by credit card, please [reach out Kumu support](mailto:support@kumu.io) before increasing your project limit.

 ## Payment receipts